kamalbuilds/bnb-x-marketplace/README.md

 Improved User Experience: By returning results in seconds rather than minutes, the Enhanced API - Simplified Multichain Explorer would improve the user experience of the multichain NFT Marketplace.
 Users would be able to access the information they need more quickly, which would help to increase engagement and usage of the platform.

-Overall, the Enhanced API - Simplified Multichain Explorer would provide a streamlined and efficient way for users to access information from multiple blockchain networks, and could help to make the multichain NFT Marketplace more user-friendly and accessible.

-2. Polyhedra - zkbridging the nfts
+Polyhedra - zkbridging the nfts
 Multi-chain NFT and GameFi

 zkBridge empowers our platform to interact with diverse blockchain networks, unleashing unparalleled opportunities for virtual asset creation, ownership, fostering a thriving and interoperable digital landscape.

-3. Particle Auth + RainbowKit
+Particle Auth + RainbowKit
 Particle Network SDK - utilising the NFT service

-4. Manta network- For minting Zk SBTs of the tokenised Assets. https://docs.manta.network/docs/developers/manta.js/how-to-mint-zk-sbt
+Manta Network - For minting Zk SBTs of the tokenized assets.

-With the help of Manta you can mint Private SBTs for your assets.
+With the help of Manta, you can mint Private SBTs for your assets.

-5. Dex Integrations 1inch
+1inch - Dex Integrations
 Fusion Swap available for Users.

 ![image](https://user-images.githubusercontent.com/95926324/235235682-1bc0b663-153a-4480-b95f-d74a4b992c67.png)

+Blockless - Provides the marketplace to be a truly censorship-resistant and dynamic web hosting.

-##  Advantages of Integrating a decentralized exchange (DEX) into a marketplace can be useful in several ways:
+#  Advantages of Integrating a decentralized exchange (DEX) into a marketplace can be useful in several ways: 🔄🔒💰

 Increased liquidity: By integrating a DEX, you can increase liquidity for your marketplace.
 A DEX allows users to trade cryptocurrencies without the need for a centralized exchange, which means that your marketplace can offer a broader range of cryptocurrencies without having to hold them all in-house.